corsen2000/vim-mode-tutor/tour.md

 Sample - The quick brown fox jumped over the lazy dog.
 Fix Me - The quick quick quick brown fox jumped over the lazy lazy lazy dog.

-## Deleting a line
-* dd -> delete a line

-Sample - This is a
-         nice little
-         paragraph.

-Fix Me - This is a
-         intruder alert
-         nice little
-         intruder alert
-         paragraph.

 ## Jumping to a specific line in the file
 * 1G -> jump to line 1 of the file